Open Data Connect exists to connect different parts of the data sharing ecosystem together.

 - The benefits (and risks) to society and how to measure these.

-- Balancing the need for privacy and security against the need for accessibility.
+- Balancing the need for privacy and security against other needs such as the need for accessibility, and availability.

 - Incentivising agencies and organisations to share their data.